Chinese philosophy: Early beliefs

-During the 19th and 20th centuries, Chinese philosophy integrated concepts from Western philosophy.
-Anti-Qing dynasty revolutionaries, involved in the Xinhai Revolution, saw Western philosophy as an alternative to traditional philosophical schools; students in the May Fourth Movement called for completely abolishing the old imperial institutions and practices of China.
-During this era, Chinese scholars attempted to incorporate Western philosophical ideologies such as democracy, Marxism, socialism, liberalism, republicanism, anarchism and nationalism into Chinese philosophy.
-The most notable examples are Sun Yat-Sen's Three Principles of the People ideology and Mao Zedong's Maoism, a variant of Marxism–Leninism.
-In the modern People's Republic of China, the official ideology is Deng Xiaoping's "market economy socialism".

-Although the People's Republic of China has been historically hostile to the philosophy of ancient China, the influences of past are still deeply ingrained in the Chinese culture.
-In the post-Chinese economic reform era, modern Chinese philosophy has reappeared in forms such as New Confucianism.
-As in Japan, philosophy in China has become a melting pot of ideas.
-It accepts new concepts, while attempting also to accord old beliefs their due.
-Chinese philosophy still carries profound influence amongst the people of East Asia, and even Southeast Asia.

 Ancient philosophy

 Spring and Autumn period

 Around 500 BCE, after the Zhou state weakened and China moved into the Spring and Autumn period, the classic period of Chinese philosophy began.
 This is known as the Hundred Schools of Thought (諸子百家; zhūzǐ bǎijiā; "various scholars, hundred schools").
 This period is considered the golden age of Chinese philosophy.
 Of the many schools founded at this time and during the subsequent Warring States period, the four most influential ones were Confucianism, Daoism (often spelled "Taoism"), Mohism and Legalism.

 Confucianism

 Confucianism is a philosophical school developed from the teachings of Confucius collected and written by his disciples after his death in The Analects, and in the Warring States period, Mencius in The Mencius and Xunzi in The Xunzi.
 It is a system of moral, social, political, and religious thought that has had tremendous influence on Chinese history, thought, and culture down to the 20th century.
 Some Westerners have considered it to have been the "state religion" of imperial China because of its lasting influence on Asian culture.
 Its influence also spread to Korea, Japan, Vietnam and many other Asian countries.

-Confucianism reached its peak of influence during the Tang and Song Dynasties under a rebranded Confucianism called Neo-Confucianism.
+Confucianism reached its peak of influence during the Tang and Song dynasties under a rebranded Confucianism called Neo-Confucianism.
 Confucius expanded on the already present ideas of Chinese religion and culture to reflect the time period and environment of political chaos during the Warring States period.
 Because Confucius embedded the Chinese culture so heavily into his philosophy it was able to resonate with the people of China.
-This high approval of Confucianism can be seen through the reverence of Confucius in modern-day China.
+However, the relationship between Confucianism and contemporary Chinese society is continuously transforming, reflecting the evolving cultural, political, and social landscape of modern China.